Important context: teaching and assessment system, and the enrollment capacity in our courses (modules).

 Master’s studies (1-2 years, 60-120 ECTS)

-You can also explore the web page of your School or Faculty of the UPV of admission and look for their careers.
+You can also explore the website of your host School or Faculty at and take a look at their degrees.

 You must take the majority of your credits at the UPV School or Faculty for which you have been selected by your home university.
-This depends on the bilateral agreement that has been signed.
+This depends on the bilateral agreement signed with your institution.
 Consult with your host institution.

 We recommend that you use the “View subjects by modules and subjects” button.
-It is used to sort the subjects by area of study.
-This view will give you useful information about the semester in which the subjects are offered, as well as the active and inactive subjects for each academic year.
+It is used to sort the courses by area of study.
+This view provides useful information about the semester in which courses are offered, as well as the active and inactive courses for each academic year.

 Subjects with classes between September and January are listed as “Semester A”.
 Semester B” subjects are taught between February and June.
 Some subjects are annual (beginning in September and ending in June), and appear as “Semester T”.

-Active subjects each course appear with a green check mark √ under the “Ofe,” column.
+Active subjects each academic year appear with a green check mark √ under the “Ofe.” column.

 Between February and June, the structure of each program of study offers a drop-down menu with the current academic year and the following one(starting in September).